 Using Fonts On The Web

-Popular and well-known fonts as well as their inventors are listed in this periodic font table and serve as a great example.
+Popular and well-known fonts as well as their inventors are listed in this periodic font table and serve as a great example, all of them are free fonts.
 Look at it and pick out ones that you like best and ones you hate or dislike.

 - What do you like / dislike about them?